 Welcome to my model railway world

 Use the menu to your left to explore my site.
-If you want to contact me I will be happy to hear from you in any format -
+If you want to contact me my details are on the Contact page.

 There will be an expanding series of picture albums in my Gallery, eventually showing my small fleet of locomotives and rolling stock and some of my layouts (past, present and future).

 I will also progressively include Wiring Diagrams and details of past projects that you may find useful.